HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/config_sharing_dx.md

     # to share configuration with other HCL products in the same namespace.
     enableConfigurationSharing: false  # Change this to true
     ```

+    !!! note
+        For the LTPA keys to be shared, ensure that LTPA is enabled and properly configured in the producer product (for example, DX).
+Refer to [LTPA Configuration](../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_ltpa_key.md) for more information.

 2. Configure the Consumer product to look for a specific shared Secret by defining which version of the shared configuration it intends to use for greater control.